DNA64/SuperHakchi/README.md

 Open the file to start the installation wizard.
 Follow the instructions and make a note of where Python is installed on your system.

+**When installing Python there is an option to add it to the path, if you checked that box you can skip ahead to Configuring the SNES Classic for new ROMS.**

 Add Python to [path](https://edu.google.com/openonline/course-builder/docs/1.10/set-up-course-builder/check-for-python.html#add-to-path)